 We have developed the following list of points which explains the importance of including accurate image descriptions.

 - Accessible images can teach and empower!
 Have you ever heard of Tim Cordes, Haben Girma, Jean Little, and Erik Weihenmayer?
-Tim Cordes is a blind physician who earned a Doctor of Medicine degree from the University of Wisconsin –Madison.
+Tim Cordes is a blind physician who earned a Doctor of Medicine degree from the University of Wisconsin–Madison.
 Haben Girma is a lawyer and motivational speaker who is the first Deafblind graduate from Harvard Law School.
 Jean Little was an award-winning Canadian author who was blind.
-Erik Weihenmayer is an adventurer and speaker who is the first blind person who reach the summit of Mount Everest.
+Erik Weihenmayer is an adventurer and speaker who is the first blind person to reach the summit of Mount Everest.
 These are all highly talented people who rely on or have relied on accessible images to get some of their information due to their print disability.

 - Accessible design benefits everyone!
-Wheelchair ramps were seen as a burdensome requirement when they were first introduced but are now widely used, not only by people in wheelchairs, but also by mothers with strollers and travelers with big suitcases.
+Wheelchair ramps were seen as a burdensome requirement when they were first introduced but are now widely used, not only by people in wheelchairs, but also by parents with strollers and travelers with big suitcases.
 This is the same with image descriptions (on the internet).
 When you make images accessible on your websites, it does not only benefit readers with print disabilities.
-Image descriptions will improve SEO (search engine optimization), meaning that your content will be more discoverable to everyone because search engines can easily index your the machine-readable text.
-Image descriptions also benefit people trying to view your images on a mobile device.
-Readers can get frustrated when they have to pan around a screen to see the entire image or the graphic does not load due to low bandwidth.
+Image descriptions will improve SEO (search engine optimization), meaning that your content will be more discoverable to everyone because search engines can easily index the machine-readable text.
+Image descriptions also benefit people trying to view your images on a mobile device; readers can get frustrated when they have to pan around a screen to see the entire image or the graphic does not load due to low bandwidth.
 When image descriptions are included, the visitor can access these instead.

 If you outsource your ebook production to a conversion house or independent ebook developer, they may offer image description services for an added fee, ranging from around $2.00 to $30.00 per image depending on the images and the level of detail required.
 Another option is to incorporate the work into your production process by having interns, copyeditors, or others who work with the book, write the image descriptions.
 Another option used by some conversion houses and publishers is to outsource to subject matter specialists, especially when the images display complex or technical concepts.